Life Insurance with Sclerosing Cholangitis.

-There is no cure to Sclerosing Cholangitis.
-However, with proper care a management it is possible to improve some of the symptoms commonly associated with Sclerosing Cholangitis as well as slow the progression of this disease as well.
+There is no cure for Sclerosing Cholangitis.
+However, with proper care management, it is possible to improve some of the symptoms commonly associated with Sclerosing Cholangitis and slow the progression of this disease.

 “Which brings us to an important point that we think we ought to mention.”

 Trying to “prep” you for what it might be like to apply for a life insurance policy after you have been diagnosed with Sclerosing Cholangitis… that’s it!
-Which brings us to our next topic which is…
+This brings us to our next topic, which is…

 What kind of information will the insurance companies ask me or be interested in?